authelia/authelia/README.md

     BREAKING NEWS: Authelia v4 release is coming soon!
 The new version is written in Go for reliability, performance and security improvements.
     It is currently available in beta in master.
-    Please read AUTHELIA-V4.md if you want to migrate from v3 to v4.
-But note that the data model migration is not automated yet.
+    Please read BREAKING.md if you want to migrate from v3 to v4.
+Otherwise, start fresh in v4 and enjoy!

 <p align="center">